 What is an Apostille?

-An apostille is a certificate that serves as proof of the legitimacy of a document issued in one country and intended for use in another country.
+is a certificate that serves as proof of the legitimacy of a document issued in one country and intended for use in another country.
 It is granted by a designated authority in the country of origin of the document.
 The purpose of an apostille is to verify the validity of the document, including its signature, seal, and stamp.
 This simplifies the process of acknowledging and accepting documents in foreign countries.
 Essentially, an apostille is a means of guaranteeing that documents can be utilized internationally without the need for additional authentication or legalization.

 What is the Purpose of the Visa Apostille Requirement?

 Additionally, the apostille simplifies the acceptance of documents across international borders, making it more convenient for individuals to travel and conduct business in foreign countries.
+Whether a document falls under the apostille requirement depends on its intended use and origin, especially when dealing with foreign public documents.

 What are the Latest Changes to Spain’s Visa Apostille Requirements?